gillissm/TheCodeAttic.Sitecore.InstallUtilities/README.md

 # TheCodeAttic.Sitecore.InstallUtilities

-A collection of scripts and notes to assit a user in installing Sitecore Experience Platform
+A collection of scripts and notes to assist a user in installing Sitecore Experience Platform